tukasa0001/TownOfHost/README-EN.md

 ### Warlock

-Team : Impostor<br>
+Team : Impostors<br>
 Decision : Shapeshifter<br>

-If warlock kills before shapeshifting, the target will be cursed.<br>
-If he try to shapeshift again, the nearest crewmate will be killed<br>
+The Warlocks can curse another players before Shapeshift.<br>
+When they Shapeshift after cursing, the player next to the cursed is killed no matter how far away they are.<br>

 ### Witch

 Team : Impostors<br>
 Decision : Impostor<br>

-Pressing the kill button toggles between kill mode and spell mode, and pressing the kill button while in spell mode allows them to cast a spell on the target.<br>
-The target will be given a special mark at the meeting and will die if the Witches cannot be banished during the meeting.<br>
+The Witches can perform kills or spells by turns.<br>
+The players spelled by Witches before a meeting are marked "cross" in the meeting, and unless exiling Witches, They all die just after the meeting.<br>

 ### Mafia

 Team : Impostors<br>
-Decision : Shapeshifter<br>
+Decision : Impostor<br>

-The Mafias can initially use vents, sabotage, and transformations, but they can not kill.<br>
+The Mafias can initially use vents and sabotage, but cannot kill.<br>
-Once all Impostors who are not them are dead, they will be able to kill.<br>
-If they can not kill, they will still have a kill button, but they can not kill.<br>
-They can transform after becoming to able to kill.<br>
+They will be able to kill after Impostors except them are all gone.<br>

 ### Madmate

 Team : Impostors<br>
 Decision : Engineer<br>

-The Madmates belong to the Impostors team, but they do not know who the Impostors are.<br>
+The Madmates belong to team Impostors, but they don't know who are Impostors.<br>
-The Impostors do not know who the they are too.<br>
+Impostors don't know Madmates either.<br>
-They can not kill or sabotage, but they can use vents.<br>
+They cannot kill or sabotage, but they can use vents.<br>

 ### MadGuardian